Fastest spinning millisecond pulsars: indicators for quark matter in neutron stars?: Parameters of millisecond pulsars with known masses

 \section{Parameters of millisecond pulsars with known masses}

-Table~\ref{table2} includes observational data of the fastest spinning MSPs, with spin frequency f$>$200 Hz, for which the mass measurements are available.
+Table~\ref{table2} includes observational data of the fastest spinning MSPs, with spin frequency f$>$200 Hz, for which the mass measurements are available\footnote{The complete pulsar catalog with mass measurements can be accessed at \url{https://www3.mpifr-bonn.mpg.de/staff/pfreire/NS_masses.html}}.
 The pulsars are shown in Figs.~\ref{fig7}-\ref{fig8}.
 Number 2 corresponds to the recently reported observation by the NICER telescope of the second fastest spinning pulsar 4U 1820–30 (J1820$-$30A) with 716 Hz frequency~\cite{Jaisawal_2024}.
 For objects with several independent measurements, i.e., points 16,18,30,31, we plot them with a gray color.